The Basics of Inflation

 By Clarissa Mitton

 Inflation is a term we often hear in the news, but do you know what it really means and how it impacts your daily life?
-From rising grocery prices to increased rent, inflation affects the cost of nearly everything we buy.
 Understanding the basics of inflation can help you make informed financial decisions and better navigate its effects on your wallet.

 What is Inflation?